Odessa, Missouri: History

-Odessa was platted in 1878, and named after Odesa, Ukraine.
+Odessa was platted in 1878, and named after Odessa in the Russian Empire (present-day Ukraine).
 A post office called Odessa has been in operation since 1879.

-In 1972 former President Harry Truman purchased his last car, a 1972 Chrysler Newport, from a dealership in Odessa.
+In 1972, former President Harry Truman purchased his last car, a 1972 Chrysler Newport, from a dealership in Odessa.

 The Odessa Ice Cream Company Building was listed on the National Register of Historic Places in 1996.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.13 sqmi, of which 4.10 sqmi is land and 0.03 sqmi is water.

 Odessa is located roughly 45 minutes from downtown Kansas City and approximately three hours from St. Louis.